mark-akturatech/archon-c64/INTERESTING.md

   04, C3, 03, 03, 83, 84, 85, 03, 03, C3, 03, 03, 85, 84, 83, 03
   ```
   +$80 is added if icon can fly (ie jump over other icons); +$40 is added if icon can cast spells (if $C0 means can fly and cast).
-  The addresses can be modifed however it cannot be increased above 5 as it will cause a buffer overrun.
+  The addresses can be modified however it cannot be increased above 5 as it will cause a buffer overrun.
   Interestingly, you can add flying and spell casting to any character you want.
 So change a sworder to $C5 and all sworders can now move 5 squares, cast spells (although there is only one spell usage table) and fly.
 - Icons regenerate 1 lost hit point per round when on strongest board color (eg light on white and dark on black).
-- Icons on magic squares regenerate 1 lost hitpoint after each round.
+- Icons on magic squares regenerate 1 lost hit point after each round.
 - It looks like the game was initially designed to have two additional colors in the board phases, but logic was introduced to skip two of them (in brackets below)...
   ```
   BLACK, BLUE, (RED), PURPLE, GREEN, (YELLOW), CYAN, WHITE
   ```
   The additional colors can be enabled by writing a `$00` to addresses `$6599` and `$65D0`.
 - You can draw a game if the last two icons challenge and both kill each other in battle.
-- You can stalemate a game if both players have 3 or less icons and a challenge hasn't occured within 12 rounds.
+- You can stalemate a game if both players have 3 or less icons and a challenge hasn't occurred within 12 rounds.
 - Address `$8AFF` contains each initial icon for light and dark players.
 The icons are ordered light row 1, light row 2, etc and then dark row 1, dark row 2.
 So is VALKYRIE, ARCHER, GOLUM, KNIGHT, UNICORN, KNIGHT etc.
 The addresses use the icon offset.
 You can change these without any consequence.
-Eg modify so you have unicorns instead of Knights or 5 Golumns.
+Eg modify so you have unicorns instead of Knights or 5 Golemns.
   The icon offsets are defined below:
   ```
   UC, WZ, AR, GM, VK, DJ, PH, KN, BK, SR, MC, TL, SS, DG, BS, GB